Effective learning is accompanied by high dimensional and efficient representations of neural activity: Abstract

 \section{Abstract}

-A fundamental cognitive process is the ability to map objects into meaningful categories depending on the task at hand.
+A fundamental cognitive process is the ability to map value and identity onto objects as we learn about them.
 Exactly how such mental constructs emerge and what kind of space best embeds this mapping remains incompletely understood.
 Here we develop tools to quantify the space and organization of such a mapping, thereby providing a framework for studying the geometric representations of neural responses as reflected in functional MRI.
 Considering how human subjects learn the values of novel objects, we show that quick learners have a higher dimensional geometric representation than slow learners, and hence more easily distinguishable whole-brain responses to objects of different value.
-Furthermore, we find that quick learners display a more compact embedding of the task-relevant information, where the ratio of task-relevant dimension to embedding dimension is consistent with a greater efficiency of cognitive coding.
-Lastly, we investigate the neurophysiological drivers of high dimensional patterns at both regional and voxel levels, and complete our study with a complementary test of the distinguishability of associated whole-brain responses.
+Furthermore, we find that quick learners display a more compact embedding of their neural responses and hence have a higher ratio of their task-based dimension to their embedding dimension --- consistent with a greater efficiency of cognitive coding.
+Lastly, we investigate the neurophysiological drivers of high dimensional patterns at both regional and voxel levels, and we complete our study with a complementary test of the distinguishability of associated whole-brain responses.
 Our results demonstrate a spatial organization of neural responses characteristic of learning, and offer a suite of geometric measures applicable to the study of efficient coding in higher-order cognitive processes more broadly.